-Roberts Buncis: Boy, 15, sentenced for knife murder of friend
+Roberts Buncis murder: Marcel Grzeszcz, 15, sentenced for killing

 Marcel Grzeszcz, 15, was ordered to serve a minimum term of 17 years.

+Greszcz, who can be named in reports for the first time after anonymity restrictions were lifted, persuaded Roberts to meet by offering him £50 to sell cannabis.

-Grzeszcz claimed Roberts had taken the knife to the scene and said he had "lost control" when the youngster attempted to stab him.
+During the trial he insisted he had acted in self-defence and had "lost control" when Roberts, whom he accused of bringing a knife to the scene, tried to stab him.

-Prosecutor Mary Loram QC told the court there was no evidence that Roberts had been armed and that the attack showed a "significant degree of pre-meditation and planning".
+Prosecutor Mary Loram QC told the court there was no evidence Roberts had been armed, and the attack showed a "significant degree of pre-meditation and planning".

-"This was more a than a simple stabbing," she said "The number of injuries indicate a significant degree of suffering."
+The number of injuries and significant suffering suggested Robert's death was "more a than a simple stabbing," she said.

+Mr Justice Baker, sentencing, rejected Grzeszcz's claim about the knife and said he had not yet shown "any true remorse".

 Follow BBC East Yorkshire and Lincolnshire on Facebook, Twitter, and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.